 Greece produces many hard and semi-hard cheeses, mostly thought of as “yellow cheeses” by consumers.

-Greece is among the three European countries whose citizens consume the most cheese per capita and is also among the top ten in cheese production among the 28 nations of the EU.
+Greece is among the three European countries whose citizens consume the most cheese per capita and is also within the top ten in cheese production among the 28 nations of the EU.

 These aged cheeses account for 14.5 percent of total cheese production in Greece.
 The most popular are the following.